choonghee-lee/node-nginx-docker-compose/README.md

 ## 0. Prerequisite

-I did this on a free-tier instance of AWS EC2
+I did this on a free-tier instance of AWS EC2 (ubuntu 20)

 ### Install Docker